tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 According to the podcast, Steven asked Billy to give him a ride to The Tavern, while Charles was at a pool tournament at a different bar, Steven went back and forth between the two bars a couple times and talked to Charles about the murder plan at some point, then Billy picked them both up at the other bar when the tournament was over.
 The police were at The Tavern, so they went to Charles' house instead.

+Also, why did he change "half-brother" to "cousin"?
+He clearly has the podcast transcript in front of him, from how little he changes everything else.

 </comment>
 </compare>